WSU-cshimizu/ceg4110-group-project-team_undergrad/Minutes/minutes_103124.md

 * The group discussed possibilities of implementing pieces into the board using JavaFX and x/y coordinates.
 * Bot difficulty selection was completed.
 * Game board has been integrated by Vichaka with the start menu.
+* On the topic of Settings, we believe that we can add special sound effects and possibly background changes.

 ## Action Items
 * Vichaka